Moduli of parahoric $\mathcal G$--torsors on a compact Riemann surface: Introduction

 {\it Acknowledgements}: We wish to thank Jochen Heinloth and Michel Brion for many helpful suggestions on an earlier version of this paper.
 The first author also thanks Gopal Prasad for some helpful discussions on Bruhat-Tits theory.
+The first author wishes to thank the Isaac Newton Institute for their hospitality during the semester on ``Moduli" where this work was given the final shape.
+We wish to thank Pramathanath Sastry and Brian Conrad for their very helpful comments.
+Finally we sincerely thank the referee for the meticulous reading of the paper and comments and questions which have helped immensely in clarifying many key issues in the paper.